This article will be live updated as news develops.

-The virus — which has affected roughly 796,000 people and caused 38,556 deaths as of March 31 — is now the cause of a number of other cancellations and postponements in other industries, including tech conferences such as SXSW and music festivals, including the Ultra Music Festival and Coachella.
+The virus is the cause of a number of other cancellations and postponements in other industries, including tech conferences such as SXSW and music festivals, including the Ultra Music Festival and Coachella.
 Major international events, like the Cannes Film Festival and the 2020 Summer Olympics in Tokyo, have also been postponed.

 COVID-19 has also rocked the fashion world acutely, shifting international fashion weeks, upcoming trade shows and other events globally.

 WWD compiled a list of major events that the public is speculating will be canceled in light of the COVID-19 outbreak.
 Read on to see the status of many upcoming events in the fashion, film and music industries.

 Art Basel: Canceled

 Art Basel’s upcoming Swiss art fair has been postponed as of March 26.
 The fair was set to take place in June and is now being rescheduled for Sept.
 17 to 20 this year.

 Beauty festival organizer, Beautycon, announced on March 11 it will be postponing its Los Angeles festival on Aug.
 1 to 2.
 The conference will now be held on Dec.
 5 and 6.

 Beautycon is still planning on hosting its New York festival on Oct.
 31 and Nov.
 1, however it has postponed its Tokyo conference from later this year to 2021.

 The 124th annual Boston Marathon, scheduled for April 20, has been postponed as of March 13.
 It will now be held on Sept.
 14.